SasidharKosuri/Wikipedia_Search_Application/README.md

   - The spinner disappears.
   - The app displays the results, each consisting of the article title, URL, and description.
 - If the user presses "Enter" without typing anything, no search is performed.

+## Key Files:
+wik.html: The main HTML file that holds the structure of the app. wik.css: The stylesheet that defines the custom design for the app. wik.js: The JavaScript file containing all the logic for interacting with the Wikipedia API and rendering search results.